NFMT Remix transparent

 Using preventive maintenance measures before an asset breaks down is not only 3.3 times more likely to decrease downtime, but it also helps prolong asset lifespan.

-A CMMS stores all maintenance data and analytics information, making it as simple as clicking a button to generate reports for business execs or investors interested in learning how money is being spent.
+A CMMS stores all maintenance data and analytics information.
+With the click of a button, you can generate reports for business execs or investors interested in learning how money is being spent.

 Cmms benefits

-Key Factors to Consider When Choosing a CMMS Software
+Key Factors to Consider When Choosing CMMS Software

 So, if all CMMS software have the same basic parts, how do I know which one is best for my business?
-There are key differentiators to factor in when looking for a CMMS software that will meet the unique needs of your internal workflows.
+There are key differentiators to factor in when looking for CMMS software.
 These include:

-• Ease of use: How easy is the CMMS to use?
-You need an intuitive software to get an entire facility maintenance team to adopt a new solution as part of their daily workflow.
-Better yet, if the software has a mobile app, this will make it much easier for teams to use in the field when they’re working on a particular asset, allowing for real-time updates and communication.
+• Ease of use: You need intuitive software to get an entire maintenance team to adopt a new solution as part of their daily workflow.
+Better yet, if the software has a mobile app, this will make it much easier for teams to use in the field, allowing for real-time updates and communication.

-• Customization: How customizable is the CMMS?
-One of the biggest challenges for maintenance teams looking to incorporate a CMMS software into their process is implementation.
-If a CMMS is more customizable, you can get up-to-speed quicker by, for instance, changing the field names in your work order template to match your internal language.
+• Customization: If you find a customizable CMMS, you can get up-to-speed quicker.
+For instance, you can change the field names in your work order template to match your internal language.
 But customization should go beyond that.
-For example, Coast allows users to customize the software to their internal workflows.
+Coast allows users to customize the software to their internal workflows.

-• Preventive maintenance: Preventive maintenance is key to any robust maintenance strategy, so you’ll want a CMMS that allows you to schedule recurring maintenance tasks.
-For instance, Coast allows you to schedule preventive maintenance tasks days, weeks, months and even every few months out.
+• Preventive maintenance: Preventive maintenance is key to any robust maintenance strategy, so you’ll want a CMMS that allows you to schedule preventive maintenance tasks days, weeks, months and even years out.

-• Asset inventory: While every CMMS has an asset management system at its core, you’ll want to find one that allows you to easily access your assets and parts inventories within the software and even within a work order itself.
-You might also want to see images of the asset or to have procedural checklists or documentation attached to the asset as well.
+• Asset inventory: While every CMMS has an asset management system at its core, the best ones allow you to easily access your assets and parts inventories within the software.
 Some CMMS solutions also offer QR codes or barcoding to put on your equipment for anyone to look up asset maintenance information or create a work request from their mobile device.

 • Communication: Every good CMMS system should have some sort of messaging component for staff to provide real-time updates.
 Of course, offering messaging within a work order helps streamline communication even more.

-• Tracking tools and reporting: What good is implementing a CMMS software into your workflow without having proper asset data to back it up?
-Make sure the CMMS you’re looking at provides the tracking tools and reporting you need to improve your decision-making.
+• Tracking tools and reporting: What good is implementing CMMS software into your workflow without proper asset data to back it up?
+Make sure the CMMS you choose provides the tracking tools and reporting you need to improve your maintenance planning and overall decision-making.

 “A user-friendly interface is crucial for ensuring adoption by your team.
 Moreover, scalability enables the software to expand alongside your business growth, while integration guarantees data flow across departments.”